 Dealing with Lead in Your Home

 Lead is a toxic metal frequently present in old homes (1978 or earlier) in things like paint, flooring, and the dirt near the home.
 Lead is especially dangerous to children, as it can cause developmental disabilities.
 You can get financial help from the City of Lansing to replace paint, windows, doors, siding, and other parts of your home if they contain lead.
-Check out the Lead Safe Lansing webpage.
+Check out the Lead Safe Lansing website.

 Some parts of Lansing are at risk of flooding.
 See our flooding page for more about how to deal with possible flooding and to find out about flood insurance.